 Besides being one of the fastest emerging economies, India is also one of the largest Internet user bases in the world.
 In the era of dynamic technological transformations, a part of India is gradually waking up to the calling.
 We are talking about that India which still resides in villages and small towns.

-A recent stat is: Over 74% of internet usage today is happening on mobile with more than 28% from rural India.
+A recent stat is: Over 74% of internet usage today is happening on mobile.
+More than 28% of that comes from rural India.

 These small town and villages is the domain where the next wave of immense growth and potential lies.
-However, in a diverse country where multitudes of cultures, heritages and languages meet, penetration and acceptability with this audience is no less than a challenge.
+However, we are a diverse country where multitudes of cultures, heritages and languages meet.
+Penetration and acceptability with this audience is no less than a challenge.

-In a country where there are 23 official languages and vernacular is enormously inculcated in every medium, reaching out to masses with just one language is a complete no brainer.
+In our country there are 23 official languages and vernacular is enormously inculcated in every medium.
+Therefore, reaching out to masses with just one language is a complete no brainer.

 Various research show that with the growth in Internet reach and a decrease in cost of Internet resources, people are consuming more amount of digital content in their local languages.
-Real challenge is therefore to understand how do we integrate vernacular rich content for all non-English speakers, which can engage the rural audience so as to optimally reap the benefits of exponential smartphone and Internet penetration in India.
+Real challenge is therefore to understand how do we integrate vernacular rich content for all non-English speakers.
+That too in a way which can engage the rural audience.
+It should allow them to optimally reap the benefits of exponential smartphone and Internet penetration in India.

 How to penetrate in Rural India?